 MODERN MANSARD, Seattle

-Inspired by the original large entry skylight which had been covered over time, DA’s design renovated this home down to the studs, transforming the main floor into an expansive open kitchen, dining and living area brightened at all times of year by strategically located new skylights.
-Oversized sliding doors lead out onto a large new dining terrace which showcases their large yard and views.
+Inspired by the original large entry skylight which had been covered over time, DA’s design renovated this home down to the studs, transforming the main floor into an expansive open kitchen, dining and living area brightened at all times of year by a series of new skylights.
+Multi-slide and pivot doors lead out onto a large new dining terrace which showcases their large yard and views.
 The master suite and lower level have been reorganized to create more bedrooms and baths, maximize natural light, and allow for built-in amenities.
 New finishes and fixtures throughout were selected in partnership with interior designer Leah Ball Steen.

 COLLABORATION: Leah Ball Steen Interior Design